-NASA mulls putting astronauts on deep space test flight
+Nasa mulls putting astronauts on deep space test flight

-The US space agency said it is considering putting astronauts on an upcoming test flight of the deep space capsule Orion as it aims to orbit the Moon.
+MIAMI/CAPE CANAVERAL - The US space agency said Friday it is considering putting astronauts on an upcoming test flight of the deep space capsule Orion as it aims to orbit the Moon.

 Orion is being built with an eye to one day ferrying astronauts to Earth's neighboring planet, Mars, perhaps by the 2030s.